 It’s a better idea to start by focusing on the features that you’ll get good use from and prioritize getting a model with those.
 If you find yourself with multiple options, you can limit your list by eliminating any that don’t live up to your requirements and then ranking them by price.
 Then, choose the cheapest model.
 It has all the features you need for a satisfying experience, but since you get it at the cheapest overall price, you’re getting the best value for your money.

 Other types of coffee makers we’ve reviewed:

 The Hamilton Beach 49980A is our favorite model due to its use of loose coffee or soft pods, its multilevel cup rest, and its automatic pause and serve-function.
 The Cuisinart SS-15 Coffee Maker and Single-Serve takes second place due to its great brew-strength control, compatibility with K-cups, and inclusion of a reusable filter, through its splashing issues keep it out of the top position.
 The SharkNinja CF085Z is an expensive model that comes with a hot and cold tumbler and a decent carafe, as well as the option to do classic or rich brews, but its software issues and lack of superior features relative to its price drop it to third place.
 In the last place is the DELONGHI BCO330T which makes espresso and coffee and comes with a milk frother, but it can rise no higher than fourth because of its massive size and drip-prone carafe.

-Hopefully, our reviews and buyer’s guide have helped you better understand dual coffee makers, and have helped you find the model which is right for you.
+Hopefully, our reviews and buyer’s guide have helped you better understand these machines, and have helped you find the best dual coffee maker for your needs.
+Happy brewing!

 Table of Contents